Maanaadu

-Maanaadu was theatrically released worldwide on 25 November 2021.
-It received positive reviews from critics.
-The film was highlighted for the integration of the time-loop concept with commercial elements, with many publications calling it one of the best Tamil films of 2021.
-It was declared as critically and commercially successful at the box office.
-A sequel is confirmed by Venkat Prabhu with the main cast returning.
+Maanaadu was released on 25 November 2021 in theatres and received positive reviews from critics.
+The film was praised for the integration of the time loop concept with commercial elements, with many publications calling it one of the best Tamil films of all time and one of the best Indian films of 2021, and was declared a huge critical and commercial success.
+A sequel was confirmed by Venkat Prabhu with the main cast returning.